zanarmstrong/sfpc/_posts/2014-10-21-Logic Gates with Circuts.md

 title: Logic Gates w/ Circuits
 ---

 Homework was to use circuits to construct the 5 fundamental logic gates: NOT, AND, OR, NOR (Not Or), NAND (Not And).
 I also added the trivial Buffer case as well.
+Yay electricity!
+And logic!
+And physics!

 Lesson learned: if nothing seems to be working, check to see if your battery is still connected or if you have to redo the soder :).